neondatabase/website/content/docs/connect/connectivity-issues.md

 ---
 title: Connection errors
-subtitle: Learn how to resolve common connection errors
+subtitle: Learn how to resolve connection errors
 enableTableOfContents: true
 redirectFrom:
   - /docs/how-to-guides/connectivity-issues
 ---

-This topic describes common connection errors and how to resolve them.
-The errors addressed in this topic include:
+This topic describes how to resolve connection errors you may encounter when using Neon.
+The errors covered in this topic include:

 - [The endpoint ID is not specified](#the-endpoint-id-is-not-specified)
 - [Password authentication failed for user](#password-authentication-failed-for-user)